LiskHQ/lisk-docs/docs/building-on-lisk/token-development/deploy-erc-20.md

     'Deploy token',
     'ERC',
     'EIP',
-    'ERC-721',
-    'NFT',
+    'ERC-20',
+    'Fungible token',
   ]
 ---

-# How to deploy a new ERC-721 token on Lisk
+# How to deploy a new ERC-20 token on Lisk

+This guide explains how to deploy a new ERC-20 token to Lisk.
+In case you want to bridge an existing token from Ethereum, please refer to the guide [Bridging an L1 token to Lisk](../add-token-to-lisk).

 :::note
 We will use Remix IDE for smart contract development in this guide, but feel free to choose a [smart contract development framework](/category/building-on-lisk/deploying-smart-contract) of your choice to implement your token contract.